Blog | February 25, 2022

 Mix it up

 Water is best, but we all know that drinking water all day every day can get boring.
-So, try some infused fruit or flavoring in it, or switching it up with some milk or juice.
+So, try some infused fruit or flavoring in it, or switch it up with some milk or juice.

-Caffeinated beverages like coffee and tea and shouldn’t be counted toward a daily fluid intake goal.
+Caffeinated beverages like coffee and tea shouldn’t be counted toward a daily fluid intake goal.
 However, there are many foods that can contribute to your water intake.
 The top seven, with 95% – 91% water content, from highest to lowest are: cucumbers, celery, iceberg lettuce, zucchini, cauliflower, watermelon, and strawberries.

 Make hydration an all-day event

 Help your loved one build hydration into different parts of their day.
 Encourage them to have something to drink with every meal, for example.
 They should also be drinking water before and after exercise.

 What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causing bloating and frequent trips to the bathroom.
 Rather than drinking a whole glass, little sips throughout the day are better.